Housing Assistance Plan & Procedures

 E. Change Orders

 Any additions to, deletions from, or changes in the rehabilitation contract work, time, or price must be approved in a written change order before the additional work is started.
-The change order is executed by the owner and contractor and is approved by the Housing Rehabilitation Specialist and the designated representative as established by amount in accordance with Citrus County’s Purchasing Policies and Procedures.
+The change order is executed by the owner and contractor and is approved by the Housing Rehabilitation Specialist and the designated representative as established by Citrus County’s Administrative Regulation based the amount of the change order in accordance with Citrus County’s Purchasing Policies and Procedures.
 Change orders may be issued to correct code deficiencies or to obtain any other desired change in the work.
 CDBG-DR funds can only be used for change orders that correct code violations as documented by the local building official, a bona fide code violation report, or to meet Section 8 housing quality standards found after construction begins.
 Other changes will be at the owner's expense.

 Contracts of $10,000 or less will not be paid until the contractor has completed the job.
 Contracts in excess of $10,000 allow a partial payment upon satisfactory completion of fifty percent (50%) of the work.
 Contracts in excess of $18,000 allow that partial and final payments be submitted for each third (1/3 or 33 1/3%) of the work that is satisfactorily completed.